graphile/crystal/postgraphile/website/postgraphile/migrating-from-v4/make-extend-schema-plugin.md

 In version 4, this method was needed to kick off a "look-ahead" enhanced data fetch from a GraphQL resolver, but was always at risk of introducing the N+1 problem.
+Many users found it confusing, and would often try and use it to retrieve data for themselves to use inside a resolver, which did not align with its intent at all.

 In Version 5 there is no need for this helper any more - every plan step is opted into the planning system without any ceremony, and the N+1 problem is automatically solved by Gra*fast*.
+And requesting data to use in the plan versus to use as the result of the field is exactly the same, so no more confusion.

 Here's an example of porting an example from the Version 4 documentation to Version 5.
 First we find the `pgSource` that represents the `match_user`